 When you set up a new template, you should customize your branding standards.
-These standards are then applied to any project created with that template.
-This helps to standardize your training projects.
+These standards are then applied to any design created with that template.
+This helps to standardize your training designs.

 To customize your branding, click on the Gear icon in the top right corner.
 The Branding, Hierarchy Labels, Tab Settings, and Assessments (if enabled) options will appear.

 In the Branding tab, you can customize the font, upload a logo, and modify the colours.
 Simply click on the different elements of the preview to reveal the colour picker.
 You can also add a Copyright Disclaimer and link.

 In the Hierarchy Labels tab, you can modify the default hierarchy labels "Course," "Lesson," and "Topic" to the terminology that you use internally.

-For Tab Settings, you can control whether the Requirements, Design, Blueprint, and Preview tabs will be visible on the projects created in that template.
-This can help focus the attention of the project owners and collaborators on the required elements for that type of project.
+For Tab Settings, you can control whether the Requirements, Design, Blueprint, and Preview tabs will be visible on the designs created in that template.
+This can help focus the attention of the Design Owners and Collaborators on the required elements for that type of design.

 2. Establish Requirements

 When creating your templates, you should also navigate to the Requirements section.
-Here you can customize what requirement cards are going to appear in projects created with that template.
+Here you can customize what requirement cards are going to appear in designs created with that template.
 When you get started, you'll see some default cards that you can use, rename, or remove.